 We may not see the “Got Milk?” ads as much anymore, but that doesn’t mean we should forget about one of the essential nutrients found in milk– calcium.
 As the most abundant mineral in the body, 99 percent of our body’s calcium is found in our bones and teeth.
 What about that last one percent?
-While it may be a small amount, this one percent of calcium is found in blood, muscles, and tissues, and helps the body regulate crucial body functions.
-These include sending nerve signals, releasing hormones to needed tissues, and supporting the proper functioning of the heart and its associated blood vessels.
+While it may be a small amount, this one percent of calcium is found in blood, muscles, and tissues, helping the body regulate crucial body functions.
+These include sending nerve signals, releasing hormones to needed tissues, and supporting the heart’s proper functioning and its associated blood vessels.

 Getting enough calcium in your diet is crucial throughout your life.
 Still, there are vital points in one’s life where meeting dietary intake recommendations can better ensure that optimum bone health follows you as you age.
 These periods include the teen years and the period of middle to late adulthood.
 So, why is that?

 Bones absorb more calcium during the teenage years than at any other point in life.
 Given that bones store essential calcium for the body, it is crucial for children and teens to meet their calcium goals—1,300 milligrams of calcium a day for boys and girls ages 9 to 18 (or about 4 ½ 8-ounce glasses of milk)— to help build adequate stores of calcium for the future.

 High calcium food sources include:

 - milk and other dairy sources such as yogurt and cheese